Book cover

 }

-Assuming statements coverage, we have 100% coverage.
-However, assuming branch coverage, the value is 50% because we only tested one of the conditions (the true condition) of the if (x < 0) statement.
-To achieve 100% branch coverage, we need another assert, like: assertEquals(1, m.abs(1)).
-Thus, branch coverage is stricter than statement coverage.
+Using statement coverage, we achieve 100% coverage.
+However, for branch coverage, the value is 50% because we only tested one of the branches (the true condition) of the if (x < 0) statement.
+To achieve 100% branch coverage, we need to add another assert, such as: assertEquals(1, m.abs(1)).
+This example shows that branch coverage is stricter than statement coverage.

 8.5 Testability

-Testability refers to how easy it is to test a program.
-As we have seen, it is crucial that tests follow the FIRST principles, that they have few asserts, and achieve high coverage.
+Testability describes how easy it is to test a program.
+As we have seen, it is important that tests follow the FIRST principles, have few assertions, and achieve high coverage.
 However, the design of the production code should also facilitate the implementation of tests.
 This design property is called testability.
-In other words, a significant part of the effort in writing good tests should be allocated to the design of the system under test, not specifically to the design of the tests.
+Consequently, a significant part of the effort in writing good tests should be directed towards the design of the system under test, rather than solely focused on the design of the tests.

-The good news is that code that follows the design principles we discussed in Chapter 5—such as high cohesion, low coupling, single responsibility, separation between presentation and model, dependency inversion, Demeter, among others—tends to exhibit good testability.
+The good news is that code that follows the design principles we discussed in Chapter 5—such as high cohesion, low coupling, single responsibility, separation between presentation and model, dependency inversion, and the Law of Demeter, among others—tends to exhibit good testability.

 8.5.1 Example: Servlet

 A servlet is a Java package for implementing dynamic web pages.
-As an example, we show next a servlet that calculates a person’s Body Mass Index, given their weight and height.
-Our goal here is merely didactic.
+As an example, we will present a servlet that calculates a person’s Body Mass Index, given their weight and height.
+Our goal here is purely didactic.
 Therefore, we will not explain the entire protocol for implementing servlets.
-Moreover, the logic of this example is very simple, consisting of the following formula: weight / (height * height).
-But try to imagine that it can be more complex; even in this case, the solution presented here will apply.
+Moreover, the logic of this example is straightforward, consisting of the following formula: weight / (height * height).
+However, imagine that it could be more complex; even in such a case, the solution presented here would still apply.

 public class BMIServlet extends HttpServlet {